laminas/laminas-form/docs/book/form-creation/using-annotations.md

 ## Using DocBlock Annotations

-Besides PHP8-only attributes, laminas-form continues to support traditional DocBlock annotations with v3, which have been supported with v2 already.
-Using these is suitable for legacy projects or if you need support for PHP 7.
+Besides PHP8-only attributes, laminas-form continues to support traditional DocBlock annotations with v3, as they have been supported with v2 already.
+Using them is suitable for legacy projects or if you need support for PHP 7.

 To use DocBlock annotations, include them in your class and/or property docblocks.
 Annotation names will be resolved according to the import statements in your